Women May Be More Adept Than Men At Discerning Pain

 According to Fillingim, many women — if not most — experience through childbirth what appears to be "one of the most painful experiences in normal life," he says, "but that doesn't speak to pain sensitivity" in the lab, for example.
 So "experiencing an exquisitely painful event is just a different question than whether or not men and women differ in their pain responses."

-For pain researchers like Fillingim, pinpointing how and why men and women respond differently to pain is an important first step toward finding more effective treatments for pain.
+For pain researchers such as Fillingim, pinpointing how and why men and women respond differently to pain is an important first step toward finding more effective treatments for pain.
 It might be that medicines should be tailored according to sex or gender.

 "We may ultimately need pink and blue pills, but in order to get there we need to understand what the mechanisms are that are female-specific or male-specific so that we can design more personalized therapies that are going to help reduce pain for women and men in the long run."